srackham/obsidian.nvim/README.md

 - `:Obsidian dailies [OFFSET ...]` to open a picker list of daily notes.
 For example, `:Obsidian dailies -2 1` to list daily notes from 2 days ago until tomorrow.

-- `:ObsidianExtractNote [TITLE]` to extract the visually selected text into a new note and link to it.
+- `:Obsidian extract_note [TITLE]` to extract the visually selected text into a new note and link to it.

 - `:Obsidian follow_link [vsplit|hsplit]` to follow a note reference under the cursor, optionally opening it in a vertical or horizontal split.